What is Intermittent Fasting? A Beginner’s Guide to Time-Restricted Eating

 The twice-a-week or 5:2 method

-The twice-a-week or the 5:2 method involves including two days of consuming very small numbers of calories per week and “sensible eating” for the other five non-fasting days.
+The twice-a-week or 5:2 method involves consuming very few calories on two days per week and “sensible eating” on the other five non-fasting days.Â

 On those two fasting days, you consume only about 500 to 600 calories in total throughout the entire day.